eastcentralontario@united-church.ca

 Email: RSMerkley@united-church.ca

 Did you know we have a playlist on our East Central Ontario Regional Council’s (ECO RC’s) YouTube channel?
-Click HERE to check it out!
+Click the button below!

 Calls to the Church